Hypnosis is a naturally occurring human state. It’s experienced in the following life situations:

 MAUREEN GRABOWSKI, PhD

-I taught Health Education Classes for parents and couples, and lead groups in CBT for Depression; Depression Graduates Group; Core Beliefs; Many Symptoms, Many Solutions (for clients with chronic pain and conditions); Bipolar Groups; Infertility Support/Therapy Group; Post-Partum Solutions.
+At Kaiser, I taught Health Education Classes for parents and couples, and lead groups in CBT for Depression; Depression Graduates Group; Core Beliefs; Many Symptoms, Many Solutions (for clients with chronic pain and conditions); Bipolar Groups; Infertility Support/Therapy Group; Post-Partum Solutions.
 I have also been actively involved in a broader range of professional activity and opportunities.

 MARY TOTH GRANICK, M.Ed., MFT